1972 Stanley Cup Final

 The 1972 Stanley Cup Final was the championship series of the National Hockey League's (NHL) 1971–72 season, and the culmination of the 1972 Stanley Cup playoffs.
 It was contested between the Boston Bruins and the New York Rangers.
 It was the Rangers' first appearance in the finals since 1950.
 The Bruins were making their first appearance since their victory in the 1970 Finals.
 It was the second Boston-New York Final series, the other being the 1929 Finals.

 The Bruins defeated the Rangers in six games to win their second Stanley Cup in three years.
 This was only the second Stanley Cup Final contested by New York in which the Rangers hosted all of their home games.
 The first such Final, held in 1929, had lasted only two games.
 All other previous Finals contested by the Rangers had partly or entirely coincided with an annual circus formerly held at Madison Square Garden, compelling the Rangers to play Finals games at neutral sites and/or at the venues of their opponents.

 This was the last time the Bruins won the Stanley Cup until 2011.

 Paths to the Finals

 This was the fourth meeting between teams from Boston and New York City for a major professional sports championship.
 This previously occurred in two World Series (1912, 1916), and the 1929 Stanley Cup Final.

 Boston defeated their rival in the Toronto Maple Leafs in five games and swept the St. Louis Blues to advance to the Final.

 New York defeated the defending champion Montreal Canadiens in six games and the Chicago Black Hawks in a sweep to set up an "Original Six" Final.

 Game summaries

 Bobby Orr, who tallied 4 goals and 4 assists in the series, won the Conn Smythe Trophy for the second time.
-It was also Orr's second Cup-clinching goal, having accomplished both feats in the 1970 finals.
+He also scored his second Cup-clinching goal, having first accomplished the feat in the 1970 finals.
 Phil Esposito had 41 shots in the series but was held without a goal.